cziem/100-days-of-code-fayvor/FCC_Solutions/functional_programming.md

 ### Lambdas

 A function that is passed as arguments into a `HOC` or gets returned from another function is known as a `lambda`

+## Hazards of using imperative code

+An imperative style in programming is one that gives the computer a set of statements to perform a task.

+Functional programming is a form of declarative programming.
+You tell the computer what you want done by calling a method or function.

+Functional programming helps to avoid mutations and side-effects.

+### Principle #1

+One of the core principle of functional programming is to not change things.
+Changes lead to bugs.
+It's easier to prevent bugs knowing that your functions don't change anything, including the function arguments or any global variable.

+In functional programming, changing or altering things is called `mutation`, and the outcome is called a `side effect`.
+A function, ideally, should be a `pure function`, meaning that it does not cause any side effects.

+### Principles #2

+Another principle of functional programming is to always declare your dependencies explicitly.
+This means if a function depends on a variable or object being present, then pass that variable or object directly into the function as an argument.

+There are several good consequences from this principle.
+The function is easier to test, you know exactly what input it takes, and it won't depend on anything else in your program.

+The function would always produce the same output for the same set of inputs, no matter what part of the code executes it.